Goingnowherefast/CSS_CL2000_To_ASCII/README.md

 # CL2000 → Vector ASC Converter

-A lightweight Python desktop application that converts **Intrepid/CL2000 CAN logger TXT files** into **Vector ASC format** compatible with CANalyzer and CANoe.
+A lightweight Python desktop application that converts **CSS CL2000 CAN logger TXT files** into **Vector ASC format** compatible with CANalyzer and CANoe.

 ---